getify/Functional-Light-JS/ch2.md

 But now we can dig into a principle we only glanced at in Chapter 1: declarative code communicates more effectively than imperative code.

-Declarative code -- for example, the destructuring in the earlier `foo(..)` snippet -- focuses on what the outcome of a piece of code should be.
-Imperative code -- the manual assignments in the latter snippet -- focuses more on how to get the outcome.
+Declarative code -- for example, the destructuring in the earlier `foo(..)` snippet, or the `...` operator usages -- focuses on what the outcome of a piece of code should be.

+Imperative code -- such as the manual assignments in the latter snippet -- focuses more on how to get the outcome.
 If you later read such imperative code, you have to mentally execute all of it to understand the desired outcome.
 The outcome is *coded* there, but it's not as clear because it's clouded by the details of *how* we get there.

 The earlier `foo(..)` is regarded as more readable, because the destructuring hides the unnecessary details of *how* to manage the parameter inputs; the reader is free to focus only on *what* we will do with those parameters.
-That's the important part and it's what the reader should be focused on to understand the code most completely.
+That's clearly the most important concern, so it's what the reader should be focused on to understand the code most completely.

 Wherever possible, and to whatever degrees our language and our libraries/frameworks will let us, **we should be striving for declarative, self-explanatory code.**